Learn About Legal Outsourcing

 The downside to this trend for law firms is that lawyers are not the only ones who know about legal outsourcing.
 Many Fortune 500 companies have taken notice of the cheap billing rates for lawyers overseas and cut out the middleman (the U.S. firm) in favor of dealing directly with the legal outsourcing firms.
 Restrictions on unauthorized practice of law are avoided by simply having the U.S.-based in-house counsel or a local law firm review and approve the outsourced work.

 In an interview with the Metropolitan Corporate Counsel, Jane Weir, director in the forensic and dispute practice of Deloitte Financial Advisory Services LLP, said that the economic downturn motivated companies to look at how much they spent on legal services in a search for ways to reduce costs.
 She believed that law firms will also seek out LPO vendors as a way to reduce costs and manage data for their clients.

 According to a New York Law Journal article published on Law.com, legal process outsourcing firms "target the more mundane but nonetheless time-intensive tasks associated with legal practice."
 They are more likely to be hired to handle voluminous discovery work, rather than draft complex legal briefs.

 While much of the work may be mundane, that certainly can't be said for all legal outsourcing jobs.
-Recent reports indicate that firms and companies are now entrusting Indian law firms and legal outsourcing companies not only with mundane discovery but with complex legal briefs and court pleadings.
+Reports indicate that firms and companies are entrusting Indian law firms and legal outsourcing companies with not only mundane discovery but also complex legal briefs and court pleadings.
 For example, Law Without Borders reported on how SDD Global Solutions in India prepared the court pleadings and appellate brief that won a slander lawsuit in California appellate courts over a comedy routine performed by Sacha Baron Cohen.